 Bonus Hack: Create A Special To-Do List

-This bonus hack is is so powerful and it can help you produce in 4 hours you might think it take 10 hours of work.
+This bonus hack is so powerful and it can help you produce in 4 hours you might think it takes 10 hours of work.
 I got that trick from Matt Morris in his book “The Unemployed Millionaire”.

 The first thing to do is to write everything you want to do tomorrow and when it’s done you ranking every task by its importance.
 The most important get the letter A, the less important get the letter C and between those we have (of course) the task you must do but they are not so important than A-task, we give them letter B.

-When you have done this second part, you can put a number in front of each task (A1, A2, B1, B2, C1, etc.) and estimate the time you need it to achieves it.
+When you have done this second part, you can put a number in front of each task (A1, A2, B1, B2, C1, etc.) and estimate the time you need it to achieve it.